Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Supplement

 \subsection{Methodological Analysis and Ablation Studies}

-\textbf{Pseudo-Target Quality Filtering.} A critical component of LEGO is the quality-gated selection of pseudo-targets.
-Generative zero-shot restoration methods (such as SDEdit or DDIM inversion) are not error-free; they are susceptible to failure when the input image suffers from heavy corruption or severe domain shift.
-In such scenarios, the generative oracle may fail to find a valid projection onto the natural image manifold, yielding outputs characterized by artifacts or structural collapse.
+\textbf{Target Quality Filtering and Content Drift Mitigation.} A critical component of GMD is the quality-gated selection of targets.
+Generative zero-shot restoration methods (such as SDEdit or DDIM inversion) are not error-free; they are susceptible to semantic hallucination (e.g., generating visually sharp but semantically incorrect text characters or unnatural textures in highly degraded regions).
+When the input OOD degradation is exceptionally severe, the geometric anchoring in Stage 1 may fail to perfectly constrain the FLUX model, yielding outputs characterized by artifacts or structural collapse.
 Including these failed restorations in the training set would introduce noise and encourage the model to learn geometric distortions.

-To mitigate this, our filtering mechanism serves as a crucial outlier rejection step, ensuring that the adaptation process is supervised solely by high-confidence, high-quality restorations.
-In Stage 1, we generate pseudo-targets for the unlabeled target data and filter them using NIMA scores to discard low-quality samples.
+To mitigate this, our filtering mechanism serves as a crucial outlier rejection step.
+Because semantically drifted images frequently exhibit localized artifacts, structural incoherence, or unnatural boundary transitions, they predominantly fail to meet the NIMA quality threshold and are systematically excluded from the distillation set.
+This ensures the student model safely learns texture realism without internalizing semantic hallucinations.

 Figure~\ref{fig:filter_visual_supp} visualizes this selection process.
 The top row demonstrates a successful restoration that preserves semantic integrity and passes the quality gate.
-Conversely, the bottom row illustrates a rejection case where the generative prior failed to recover valid structures.
-By pruning these degenerate samples, we prevent the model from overfitting to artifacts, thereby stabilizing the mixed-supervision training loop.
+Conversely, the bottom row illustrates a rejection case where the foundation model failed to recover valid structures.
 Table~\ref{tab:filter_stats} details the quantitative statistics of this process.
 Using a consistent NIMA threshold of $\alpha = 4.2$ across all datasets, we observe pass rates ranging from 69.1\% to 86.4\%.
 This variation reflects the complexity of different out-of-distribution domains.
 For instance, the REDS dataset, which features complex motion blur, exhibits the lowest pass rate (69.1\%), indicating that a significant portion of the initial restorations were too degraded to be reliable.